MicrosoftDocs/Viva/Viva/pulse/setup-admin-access/set-up-in-app-pulse-experience.md

 ### Customized privacy policy link

 You can add your company’s privacy policy to be shown in the app in place of the Microsoft privacy statement.
-This change is reflected in the common navigation header (top right ellipses).
+This change is reflected in three places:

+1. In the common navigation header (top right ellipses)
+2. The 'Learn More' page, which appears when the author creates a new pulse during a new session
+3. Before starting pulse, when the respondent opens the pulse request to respond

 When the user clicks on **Privacy**, they're taken to your company’s privacy policy.
 To customize the privacy statement:

 1. In the **Manage** tab, go to the **Privacy** tab.
 2. Under the **Customize privacy policy statement** section, in the text box labeled **Link to privacy policy statement**, type or paste a link to your company’s privacy statement to be shown in the app in place of the Microsoft privacy statement.